opencollective/opencollective-frontend/components/static-pages/hiring.md

 <strong>All position are currently filled, check back later!
 You can still send a spontaneous application if you wish.</strong>
 -->

-<em>January 12th 2022</em>.
-We are currently hiring for the following roles:
+<em>February 15th 2022</em>.
+We're still hiring for the following roles:

 <ul>
   <li><a href='#software-engineer'>Senior Software Engineer</a></li>